insightcrunch/insightcrunch/admin/README.md

 - Direct GitHub API writes (via PAT) for tools that need to commit changes back to the repo
 - Single shared salt across all pages means single sign-on behavior

-**Why a PAT is embedded in the client:** The admin pages are encrypted with a 4-character password (`7777`).
+**Why a PAT is embedded in the client:** The admin pages are encrypted with a password.
 Anyone who unlocks the dashboard has full write access to the repo.
 The PAT is a convenience, not a security boundary.
 The actual security comes from the StatiCrypt encryption layer.

 ---